alecomunian/wwhypda/README.md

 Please note that other versions of the database and tools related to the wwhypda project exists.
 For more information, please visit [https://wwhypda.bitbucket.io/](https://wwhypda.bitbucket.io/).
+The content of this repository is replicated in both [bitbucket](https://bitbucket.org/wwhypda/wwhypda) and [github](https://github.com/alecomunian/wwhypda).

 Many details and the Manifesto of the wwhypda project can be found in the pubblication by A.Comunian and P.Renard (2009) *Introducing